 RSPB Big Garden BirdwatchThe RSPB's Big Garden Birdwatch is the world's biggest bird survey and regularly attracts nearly half a million participants.
 The records from people counting birds in their gardens provides a vital snapshot of the UK's birds each winter.
-The Big Garden Birdwatch 2013 took place on the 26th and 27th of January.
+The Big Garden Birdwatch 2014 takes place on the 25th and 26th of January.

 Download the Big Garden Birdwatch app FREE from the iTunes Store.

 Although the house sparrow and starling have consistently been the most spotted birds in the survey, the average numbers seen has fallen drastically.
 Back in the 70s and 80s it was common to see groups of up to 15 sparrows or starlings, now you would be lucky to see 3 or 4.

 Song thrushes were also a lot more common in UK gardens and overall garden bird numbers have fallen by 20% in the last 4 years alone.
 If you want to help stop the decline of common garden British birds then please consider making a donation or joining The RSPB.

 Taking part in the Big Garden Birdwatch couldn't be simpler.
 All you need to do is spend an hour spying on the birds in your garden or local park over a weekend in January and record the results which you can them submit online to the RSPB.
 All the results will then be collated in March and the data used to help them decide which birds they need to focus their conservation work towards.

 You may also be interested in:

 Creating a Bird Friendly Garden

 1. House Sparrow